ganeti/ganeti/doc/design-optables.rst

     rule.
 Such a rule will never have any direct or indirect effect, but it can serve as documentation for a "normally present, but currently disabled" rule.
+  - RATELIMIT ``n``, where ``n`` is a positive integer.
+The job will be held in the queue while ``n`` or more jobs where this rule applies are running.
+Jobs that are forked off from luxid are considered running.
+Jobs already running when this rule is added are not changed.
+Logically, this rule is applied job by job sequentially, so that the number of jobs where this rule applies is limited to ``n`` once the jobs running at rule addition have finished.

 - A reason trail, in the same format as reason trails for opcodes.
   This allows to find out, which maintenance (or other reason) caused